-Why can't I access an e-journal/database/e-book?
+Why can't I access an e-resource?

 Are you accessing the resource through the correct route?

 It is always best to access e-resources through DiscoverEd or our AZ lists, as this will ensure that the resource provider knows that you are from the University of Edinburgh.
 If a resource has specific login instructions this will also be displayed.
 Some sites may have alternative login options but this will not always be the case.

 Your University Login is required for access to e-resources.
 Retired staff and alumni have alternative arrangements to access some of our e-resources.

 Does the Library subscribe to the resource you are trying to access?

 If the Library does not subscribe to the e-journal, database, e-book or streaming video, then you will not be able to get access to this resource.

 Most e-resources that you will have access to through the University Library have been bought by the University under subscription.
 The University has paid the publishers or service providers so that you can access this material for free.